 Taking a look at Microsoft’s RPA capabilities

 Microsoft, as one of the top providers of software in the world, is also a key player in the field of Robotic Processing Automation.
 In May 2020, Microsoft acquired Softomotive, the world leading provider of RPA and creator of WinAutomation.
 This has allowed Microsoft to expand the low code robotic process automation capabilities of Microsoft Power Automate.

 Power Automate is Microsoft’s service for automating workflows across the growing number of apps and SaaS that business users rely on.

 For example, Power Automate can be used to automate the creation of large-scale week, monthly, quarterly and annual reporting.
 Power Automate Desktop allows users to automate the consolidation of data across multiple sources, such as databases, webpages, Excel files, Pdfs and more to autogenerate a report based on the business’s requirements.
 Business Central users can use Power Automate to create a wide range of approval workflows, including customer, vendor and item approvals.

 In July 2020 Gartner recognised Microsoft as a Visionary in its Magic Quadrant for RPA.

 Why can TVision help you?

 It is clear that automating time-consuming and tedious financial processes can be extremely beneficial for many businesses.
 It will allow you to streamline your financial processes and, as a result, achieve greater business efficiency and effectiveness.
-TVision, as one of the UK’s go-to partners for Business Central, can help you to both implement Business Central in your business successfully and advise you on how best to use RPA, in conjunction with your ERP system, to achieve these business goals.
+TVision, as one of the UK’s go-to partners for Business Central, can help you to both implement Business Central in your business successfully and advise you on how best to use its Robotic Processing Automation features, in conjunction with your ERP system, to achieve these business goals.
 Contact us to find out more.